November 18, 2025

 At the same time, Utah is facing turnover and an aging workforce, which may influence the availability of clinical sites in the coming years.
 These factors make early planning especially important for students at RMU.

-In this guide, we will walk through how clinical placements work at Rocky Mountain University, what the institution provides, what students are responsible for, and how you can move through this part of your program with confidence and support.
+In this guide, we will walk through how clinical placements work and how you can move through this part of your program with confidence and support.

 But if this seems like too much to handle and you want a simple way to begin preparing for this phase, you can create a free NPHub account and review preceptor options that match your program requirements before your clinical courses begin.
 Taking this step can ease your search and give you a clearer view of what opportunities are available.